 (6) Personal remarks are only permitted to be made at the end of a debate.
 A speaker may only refute personal attacks or clarify his own statements.
 The President may allow exceptions.

-(7) If the President of Synod wishes to take part in a debate he shall relinquish the chairmanship for the duration of the debate.
+(7) If the President of Synod wishes to take part in a debate, he shall relinquish the chairship for the duration of the debate.

 (8) A speaker may only be interrupted by the President.
 The President shall prevent digressions from the subject matter and repetitions and shall, where necessary request the speaker to respect the debating procedures.
 If this is not adhered to, the President shall withdraw the right to speak from the speaker.